robertlestak/docker-registry/docs/api.md

     Delete a user from the system and disable access.
 Will not affect any images pushed by user.
     Params: username (string)
 POST /users/password
     Update the password for the current user.
 Can only be executed if the user is not an AD user.
-    Params: password (string)
-POST /users/user-password
-    Enables an admin
+If the executing user is an admin and provides the "username" param, the password will be changed for that user.
-POST /users/namespaces
+    Params: password (string), username (string, opt) POST /users/namespaces
     Update the namespaces for a user.
     Params: username (string), namespaces (csv)